 In this test, there are two cells: NR cell 1 as PCell in FR2 on NR RF channel 1 and NR cell 2 as neighbour cell in FR2 on NR RF channel 2.
 The test parameters and configurations are given in Tables A.17.6.4.1.1-1, A.17.6.4.1.1-2, and A.17.6.4.1.1-3.

 Measurement gap patterns are configured.
 During T1 the UE shall report event A3 for cell 2.
-Within 3 seconds of the event report, the test equipment shall add a measurement reporting configuration using ReportConfigNR which contains a ReportCGI IE with cellForWhichToReportCGI set to the physical Cell ID of cell 2 and including the optional IE useAutonomousGaps-r16
+Within 3 seconds of the event report, the test equipment shall add a measurement reporting configuration using ReportConfigNR which contains a ReportCGI IE with cellForWhichToReportCGI set to the physical Cell ID of cell 2 and including the optional IE useAutonomousGaps-r16.

 In the measurement control information, it is indicated to the UE to decode the CGI of the neighbour cell using autonomous gaps.
 The test consists of two time phases, T1 and T2.
-Time period T2 begins 10ms after the test equipment has transmitted the RRC reconfiguration message containing the ReportCGI IE.
+Time period T2 begins when the last TTI containing the RRC message implying SI reading is sent to the UE.

 Supported test configurations are shown in table A.17.6.4.1.1-1.